sanderdebr/note-app/README.md

 - Firebase Authentication
 - Sign up, sign in, sign out
 - Session Handling with React/Firebase
-- Password reset and change with Firebase
+- Password reset with Firebase
 - Protected Routes in React with Authorization